How to keep lawns exposed to wet springs and slow-melting snow from falling to disease.

 Gray snow mold is a common problem in areas where snow cover persists into the spring as temperatures warm.
 It shows itself in circular or irregularly shaped gray or brown spots in the lawn that can range from an inch or two across to over a foot or more.
 Fuzzy gray strings, known as mycelia, may stretch across and out from the area, especially as the snow melts.

 The grass in the circles can die out leaving brown patches in an otherwise green lawn.
-These brown spots seemingly recover as the season progresses (they won’t if infected with pink snow mold which can kill the crowns and roots of grass as well as leaves).
+These brown spots seemingly recover as the season progresses (they won’t if infected with pink snow mold (PDF) which can kill the crowns and roots of grass as well as leaves).
 Examined closely, the brown grass hold dark masses (sclerotia) where the disease resides.

 With the right lawn care products going organic is easy!
 Planet Natural has everything you need to guarantee the healthiest outdoor environment possible.
 Need help?
 Our Lawn & Landscaping Blog provides the ideas, information and practical experience you need to get the job done right.